lxc/incus-os/doc/reference/installing-without-tpm.md

 ## Install seed

-When configuring the IncusOS [install seed](./seed.md), set the `use_swtpm` field to `true`.
+When configuring the IncusOS [install seed](./seed.md), set the `security.missing_tpm` field to `true`.
 This will cause IncusOS to configure a software TPM during installation.
 This option will only take affect if no physical TPM is detected.

 ## Running off a live USB drive